-L’Chaim Kitchen at the 2019 Epcot’s Festival of the Holidays brings a Hannukah-inspired menu to Walt Disney World.
+L’Chaim Kitchen at Epcot’s Festival of the Holidays brings a Hannukah-inspired menu to Walt Disney World.
 Located between France and Morocco in World Showcase, this food booth has a fairly interesting and varied lineup.
 In this review, we’ll share photos of the snacks and desserts on the menu, and offer our food reviews & tasting notes from L’Chaim.

 One thing that I think is interesting (and odd) about L’Chaim is that Walt Disney World indicates these are Jewish-style and Hannukah-inspired dishes, but they are not kosher.
 While I wouldn’t expect Disney to go out of its way to add a kosher designation to every menu a la the vegetarian, vegan, and ‘kid approved’ listings, it does seem appropriate to have the one menu focusing on Jewish cuisine to be kosher.

 Perhaps the ingredients would cost extra?
 I’m not particularly knowledgeable about sourcing kosher products, but I’d think that there’s a sufficient market for kosher items to have a single booth at the Epcot International Festival of the Holidays with kosher items.

 Here’s what’s on the food menu at the L’Chaim Holiday Kitchen: